Mchristos/knots/README.md

     ```

 2.  **Install dependencies**:
-    The project uses `npm` for package management.
-Navigate to the project root directory and install the required packages:
+    The project is now split into a `frontend` and `backend`.
+You'll need to install dependencies for both.

+    From the project root:
     ```bash
+    cd frontend && npm install
-    npm install
+    cd ../backend && npm install
     ```

-3.  **Start the development server**:
+3.  **Start the development servers**:
-    Once the dependencies are installed, you can start the development server:
+    From the project root:

+    -   Start the frontend (in one terminal):
         ```bash
-    npm run dev
+        cd frontend && npm run dev
         ```
-    This will typically open the application in your default web browser at `http://localhost:5173/` (or a similar address).
+    -   Start the backend (in another terminal):
+        ```bash
+        cd backend && node index.js
+        ```

+    The frontend will be available at `http://localhost:5173/`.

 ## Usage